-- I was skeptical that the zucchini would stay crispy without doing a salt and drain method before cooking, but it’s not necessary if you use a rimmed baking sheet with a wire rack.
-I did not test cooking the zucchini directly on the baking sheet, but I don’t think it would work well.
+- To keep the zucchini crispy (without doing a salt and drain method before cooking), you need to use a rimmed baking sheet with a wire rack.
+I did not test cooking the zucchini directly on the baking sheet, but I believe they'll end up soggy.

 - These zucchini fries are at their best when they're warm out of the oven.
 Once they lose their initial warmth inside they are not nearly as yummy (I mean, we still ate and enjoyed them but they are DELISH for the first hour) and they do not reheat well.
 If you wanted to make these in advance and serve later, I would not recommend reheating.